SagarBobade/Terraform/README.md

     }
 }

+Run entry script
+Inside resource, using user_data keyword as below -

+user_data = <<EOF
+              #!/bin/bash
+              sudo yum update -y && sudo yum install -y docker EOF
+This will executed only once, while create.
+And if you have large and complicated shell script, then we can simply write the -

+user_data = file("entry-script.sh")
+this shell script should be inside project which will be executed on remote resource once created.
+But for above both, we will not get error message if any step gets failed.
+Terraform doesn't have control over executing these code.
+Once infrastructure provisioning done of that resource then it passes the code to execute to the resource providre.
+AWS in our case.

 In detail you can find it on - https://developer.hashicorp.com/terraform/language Best practice using terraform -
 1. Do not change state file directly, change only by terraform command.
 Otherwise we will get an unexpected results.